a-paxton/TilburgMultiscaleSummerschool2026/README.md

 Once you are all set up, it's time to get this repository to your PC.

+> [!IMPORTANT]
+> Note that you will need circa 60 GB of free space on your computer.
+Make sure you have this space before the summerschool starts!

 Here, you can either use [Github Desktop](https://desktop.github.com/download/) which will later also allow you to synchronize your local version of this repository with any updates we may do here.

-> [!NOTE]
-> **How to clone repository via Github?** After installing, launching Github Desktop, and signing in with your Github credentials, simply click on *File > Clone repository... > URL* and paste there the link to this repository, https://github.com/WimPouw/TilburgMultiscaleSummerschool2026
+**How to clone repository via Github?** After installing, launching Github Desktop, and signing in with your Github credentials, simply click on *File > Clone repository... > URL* and paste there the link to this repository, https://github.com/WimPouw/TilburgMultiscaleSummerschool2026

 If you don't want to install yet another software, you can just download the repository.
 At the top of this page, click on **<> Code** and then **Download ZIP**.
 This will download the repository.
 ![alt text](imgs/image.png)